Affirm/affirm-merchant-sdk-ios/README.md

 ## Track Order Confirmed

 The trackOrderConfirmed event triggers when a customer completes their purchase.
-It measures the sale of one or more products.
 The SDK provides the  `AffirmOrderTrackerViewController` class to track it, it requires `AffirmOrder` and an array with `AffirmProduct`.

 ```
 [AffirmOrderTrackerViewController trackOrder:order products:@[product0, product1]];